-The client had a system of distributed servers underpinning the thermostat’s logic, which meant heterogeneous sensor data were stored on different servers in the Skyport cloud.
+The client had a system of distributed servers underpinning the thermostat’s logic, which meant heterogeneous sensor data were stored on different servers in a back end cloud.

 Thus, we needed to connect the app to multiple servers and make sense of the heterogeneous sensor data.

-We had the option to develop an app and connect it to the Skyport servers directly.
+We had the option to develop an app and connect it to the back end servers directly.
 However, this type of connection would have lacked flexibility—any changes in the data or server operation formats would have required changing both the Android and iOS apps on the code level.

-We added an additional back-end layer between the device and the servers that adjusts the connection with Skyport.
+We added an additional back end layer between the device and the servers that adjusts the connection with the back end.

 Our back end functions as a middleware solution.
 It collects data from various servers, patterns it, and delivers it to the mobile app in the required format.Konstantin, Back-end Developer

 For these modes we needed to develop several visual components:

 We needed to implement a custom UI to view weekly temperature schedules.
 As we didn’t find a ready-made basic scrolling component that helps users to toggle between the days of the week, we had to develop one from scratch.

 We decided to create a multi-purpose widget to display any range of days on the screen that the customer required.
 This allowed us to customize the display settings as we saw fit.